delta-io/delta/PROTOCOL.md

 ```

 ### Commit Provenance Information
-A Delta file can optionally contain additional provenance information about what higher-level operation was being performed as well as who executed it.
+A delta file can optionally contain additional provenance information about what higher-level operation was being performed as well as who executed it.

 Implementations are free to store any valid JSON-formatted data via the `commitInfo` action.